Human Factors Managers Group

 |

 ARISO provides national coordination for the Human Factors Managers Group, facilitating discussions around human risks and opportunities that contribute to a safe (SFAIRP) rail environment.
-Meetings are held at least twice a year and membership is open to all accredited rail transport operators, including rail infrastructure managers. |

 Participation